normseth/ci-demo/doc/readme.md

 The requirements for these scenarios are different enough that I won't try handle them in a single job.
 Rather, I'll define a job for each, triggering the EC2 job via the pipeline, and leaving the local VM job to be run manually, when I need to use it.

 How should this job (these jobs, really) interact with Chef?
 Test Kitchen can use chef-zero, chef-solo, or chef-client as provisioner.
 I've already steered away from chef-solo, but in my CI infrastructure I've set things up for both chef-zero and chef-client.
 For this stage of testing, I've decided to use chef-zero: It guarantees the node gets all its code from the CI server, which in turn has gotten it from GitHub.
 This is a decision that I probably make differently for later lifecycle environments (i.e. those closer to Production).
 But before doing so I will want the uploading of policies into Chef Server also managed by this pipeline.
 This aligns well with the idea of inserting a code review step later in the process.

-In EC2, I've defined a VPC into which the VMs for this job are created.
-This is mostly a matter of housekeeping.
-The CloudFormation template I use is in the ci-demo/cfn_templates directory.

 ## Situational Awareness